New England Literacy Resource CenterAdult Education CollaborativeSkip Navigation

 2. Classroom assessments of student progress

 Goal Sheet: Students complete a goal sheet that includes plans for meeting their personal, family and workplace literacy goals.
-Goal sheets become part of the student’s permanent record and are reviewed at the beginning and end of each session.
+Goal sheets become part of each student’s permanent record and are reviewed at the beginning and end of each session.

 Teachers not only elicit students’ personal goals, but also their class goals: what they want to study, what they hope to learn in the class.
-Students discuss and share activities that help them in class and out of class with pronunciation, conversation, listening, grammar, reading, and writing.
+Students discuss and share activities that help them in class and out of class with pronunciation, conversation, listening, grammar, reading and writing.
 A variety of techniques are used to obtain this information: worksheets, problem posing activities, information grids, facilitated discussions, etc.

 3. End-of-session assessment and placement

-Program Evaluation: The results of the student assessment process inform overall program evaluation efforts at the ILC.
-The ILC identifies on-going program evaluation and subsequent refinement of its services as one of the keys to successful organizational development and stability.
+Program Evaluation: The results of the student assessment process inform overall program evaluation efforts at The ILC.
+The ILC identifies ongoing program evaluation and subsequent refinement of its services as one of the keys to successful organizational development and stability.
 The program evaluation consists of:

 Challenges